JonathanOkz/web3-kms-signer/README.md

     }
 };

-const provider = new KMSProvider.AWS(awsConfig);
+const kmsProvider = new KMSProvider.AWS(awsConfig);

-// If you haven't created keys in AWS KMS yet, proceed according below :
-// This will create a new asymmetric signing key with the right settings.
+// If you haven't yet generated keys in AWS KMS, follow the steps below to create a new asymmetric signing key with the appropriate configurations. const keyId = await kmsProvider.createKey();
-// It's with this `keyId` that you will be able to sign transactions and messages after. const keyId = await provider.createKey();
 ```

 ##### Using GCP KMS :